emilypx/appfair.github.io/index.md

 When you are ready to publish a release, you apply your changes in the form of a Pull Request (PR) back to the base `/appfair/App` repository.
 The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.

-The integration & release phases are the central part of the "fair-ground" process.
+The integration phases is the trusted core of the "fair-ground" process.
-These phases handle accepting incoming requests to validate and release an app.
+This phase handles accepting incoming pull requests to validate, build, and package an app.
+The `integrate` phase is where usage policies are enforced (to the extent permissible by automation) and where security entitlements are verified.
+Finally, the app is packaged, signed, and archived.

+The final phase, the `release` phase, involves the cataloging of the artifacts from the `integrate` phase and making that catalog available to a compliant catalog browser application (such as the macOS **App Fair.app** catalog browser application).

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.